IgorSteps/GeometryDashClone/README.md

 - Traingale collisions are implemented through broad/narrow phase collision detections.
 Narrowphase is using Cohen Sutherland pollygon clipping algorithm.
 - Infinite backgrounds
 - Serialisation and deserialisation from JSON file
+- Correct Git workflow with branches and PRs